Simple Life (Elton John song): Music video

 The accompanying music video for "Simple Life" was directed by Australian film director Russell Mulcahy.
-It features Elton singing from inside a cube in the middle of a stadium, which slowly rotates and shows people dancing around the cube.
+It features John singing from inside a cube in the middle of a stadium, which slowly rotates and shows people dancing around the cube.

 Formats and pressings

 The single version of "Simple Life" has a faster tempo, more defined drumbeat, more harmonica, less synthesised bass, and over ninety seconds shorter.
 It also omits the chorus after the second verse.